 Frequently asked questions

-• Yes, the SBA offers working capital loans.
-You can use the organization’s CAPLine lines of credit or SBA Express loans to cover working capital needs.
+Yes, many types of SBA loans can be used for working capital.
+You can use the organization’s SBA 7(a) loan, CAPLine lines of credit, Community Advantage or SBA Express loans to cover working capital needs.

-• Each lender sets its own requirements to qualify for a loan.
-Typically, online lenders have lower requirements than banks or credit unions and you can qualify with a score of 600 or even lower.
+Each lender sets its own requirements to qualify for a loan.
+Typically, online lenders have lower requirements than banks or credit unions, and you can qualify with a credit score of 500 or even lower.
 A low credit score, however, will mean high borrowing costs.